hibiki1606/wxTestPad/README.md

 > [!NOTE]
 > Because Windows builds without MSVC are a bit tricky to me, Visual Styles for Windows builds is not supported for now.
 >
-> It is possible to do, but it's not really handy as far I know, so I haven't done it yet.
+> It is possible to do, but it's not really handy as far as I know, so I haven't done it yet.